 In other words, the two key factors in becoming holy are having the will to be holy and allowing the Holy Spirit to give us the ability to do what is necessary to be holy.

 But, how can we be holy all of the time?
-The answer is that we can’t.
+The answer is that we cannot be holy all of the time.
 Only God is always holy.
 No mortal person is capable of always being holy.
 However, the fact that we are not able to be holy all the time does not provide us with a valid excuse to not strive to become more consistently holy.
 Every time we do something that keeps us from being holy, we can confess our sin to God, claim His forgiveness according to 1 John 1:9, and recommit ourselves to living a holy life.

-Just as it is crucial for children to mature physically and mentally so they can fulfill their full potential, it is supremely important for Christians to attain spiritual maturity so they can reach their full potential in accordance with God’s desire for them.
+Just as it is crucial for children to mature physically and mentally so they can fulfill their full potential, it is supremely important for us as Christians to attain spiritual maturity so we can reach our full potential in accordance with God’s desire for us.

 Being holy is a goal for which all Christians can – and should – aspire.
 If we earnestly desire to live according to God’s will and allow the Holy Spirit to be in control of our life, we will increasingly manifest the attributes of holiness.
 And, that will surely be very pleasing to God.